Skip to content

 Carnan Cruithneachd — common questions

-How hard is Carnan Cruithneachd?
+What difficulty is Carnan Cruithneachd?

-Can I bring my dog up Carnan Cruithneachd?
+Can dogs go up Carnan Cruithneachd?

-Is there mobile signal on Carnan Cruithneachd?
+Will I get phone signal on Carnan Cruithneachd?

 Reception at Killilan; gone past the locked gate